 Roles and Responsibilities of a Governor

-The governing body works with the school.
+The Academy Committee works with the school.
 Its responsibilities and powers have to be exercised in conjunction with the Headteacher and staff.
-Governors do not intervene in the day to day management of the school, unless there is something seriously wrong.
-If there is a weakness in the school they need to take action.
+Academy Committee Members do not intervene in the day to day management of the school.

-Individual governors have no power or responsibility.
-It is only the full governing body which has legal duties and powers and all governors share in that corporate responsibility.
+Individual Academy Committee Members have no power or responsibility.
+It is only the full Academy Committee which has legal duties and powers and all Academy Committee Members share in that corporate responsibility.

-As a governor you need to make time to:
+As an Academy Committee Member you need to make time to:

-- Attend a meeting of the full governing body at least once a term.
+- Attend six Academy Committee Meetings a year.
 Most meetings take place in the early evening; but some can also take place during the working day

 - Read reports and background papers prior to meetings